WhitakerLab/WhitakerLabProjectManagement/Maxine-Mackintosh/Weekly-Meetings.md

 #### Who did you help this week?

 * I'm struggling to remember any human interactions ever....my mind is blank.
+* I had a welcome chat to KR and we brainstormed about the health programme.
+She's lovely.

 #### Who helped you this week?